digicroz/node-backend-kit/README.md

 ### Development and Production Versioning

-PBK provides commands to easily switch between development and production versions:
+NBK provides commands to easily switch between development and production versions:

-- `add-dev-version` updates your project to use the local development version from `C:/primexopRepos/pbk`
+- `add-dev-version` updates your project to use the local development version from `C:/primexopRepos/nbk`
 - `add-prod-version` reverts back to using the published npm version (latest by default)

 Examples: